lflores0214/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?
+A: It stands for Document Object Model, and is a representaion of a page so that programs can manipulate it

 2. What is an event?
+A: Events are things that happen either due to something the browser or the user does.

 3. What is an event listener?
+A: An eventListener is a method that listens for and handles an event to happen, such as a click event, and then executes a function when the event occurs

 4. Why would we convert a NodeList into an Array?
+A: So you can iterate over them and use other array methods on them.

 5. What is a component?
+A: A component is a self-contained and reusable block of code

 ### Git Set up